 Address the committee's paradox of needs Innovation or stability?
 Affordability or support?
 Technology buyers are spoiled for choice, weighing options carefully against ever-evolving business priorities.

-Meeting a vast set of requirements B2B technology buyers in North America want the innovation and flexibility offered by challenger brands.
+Meeting a vast set of requirements B2B technology buyers want the innovation and flexibility offered by challenger brands.
 But, they also seek the reliability that comes from working with well-known and experienced vendors.
 To move from shortlist to sale, buying decisions must meet a vast set of requirements, which can result in a paradox of needs among buying committee members.
-For example, buyers take a broad range of brand, service, and product factors into consideration when assessing which solutions can best meet a desired business outcome or customer need.(7)
+For example, buyers take a broad range of brand, service, and product factors into consideration when assessing which solutions can best meet a desired business outcome or customer need.
+(7)

-Service Factors

 Product Factors

-Brand Factors

 Most important factors when selecting a new vendor

 Hesitant to consider new players Despite spending time and effort exploring new vendors, most technology buyers err on the side of familiarity when it comes to making purchasing decisions.
-In fact, 2 in 3 technology buyers in North America remain hesitant to try a new product or entrant.
-Simply put, to compete with legacy and existing providers, challenger brands must demonstrate both greater relevance and superior value.
+In fact, 2 in 3 buyers remain hesitant to try a new product or entrant.
+(8) Simply put, to compete with legacy and existing providers, challenger brands must demonstrate both greater relevance and superior value.

 Marketing can help solve today's paradox of B2B needs Reliability is - and always will be - an attractive quality to potential technology buyers.
-In fact, 76% of decision-makers in North America seek vendors who can demonstrate deep knowledge and experience.
+In fact, 76% of decision-makers seek vendors who can demonstrate deep knowledge and experience.
 (9a) Yet being dependable isn't enough on its own.
 Our survey found that nearly half of buyers will consider a new product if it's more innovative and can solve problems better than well-known brands.
-(9b) To succeed in the Age of Agility, it's important that marketers create go-to-market strategies that can help technology buying committees navigate and build consensus at the decision-making table.
-To further underline this point, marketing has a significant role to play in helping to solve this new paradox of needs.
-Marketers must drive familiarity, demonstrate relevance, and help buyers navigate change and uncertainty, all simultaneously.
-76% of decision-makers agree experience and knowledge is important when selecting a vendor ^{9a} Do you agree or disagree with the following statements?
+(9b) To succeed in the Age of Agility, it's important that marketers create go-to-market strategies that can help technology buying committees navigate and build consensus at the decision-making table To further underline this point, marketing has a significant role to play in helping to solve this new paradox of needs.
+Marketers must drive familiarity, demonstrate relevance, and help buyers navigate change and uncertainty, all simultaneously. of decision-makers and knowledge is important when selecting a vendor' Do you agree or disagree with the following statements?
 Figure 9a It is important to me to buy from a vendor that has deep experience and knowledge.